dnnsharp/paypal-guide/en/paypal_-_credit_card_using_rest_api.md

 ![](Sandbox Test Accounts   PayPal Developer credentials.png)

 Format your PayPal API requests using the details from your test accounts as seen below. ![][96] When filling the form, for testing purposes, use the other account, the buyer one, credentials.

+The payments are made on-site, without the need for the user to navigate to paypal.com.